Multi-Dimensional Parameter Study of Double Detonation Type Ia Supernovae Originating from Thin-Helium-Shell White Dwarfs: Discussion and Conclusions

 \subsection{Si velocities and line of sight}

-If SNe Ia in nature produce asymmetric ejecta as in our models, line of sight to an observed event would almost certainly have an effect on the observables as seen in the singular case of \citet{Townsley_2019a}.
+If SNe Ia in nature produce asymmetric ejecta as in our models, line of sight to an observed event would certainly have an effect on the observables as in the singular case shown in Figures 3 and 4 of \citet{Townsley_2019a}.

-\cite{zhang_distribution_2020} examined Si {\sc ii} absorption velocities among observed SNe Ia and showed that the distribution is bimodal.
+\cite{zhang_distribution_2020} examined Si {\sc ii} absorption velocities among observed SNe Ia and showed that their distribution is bimodal.
 This may be due to separate populations (symmetric and asymmetric) in SNe Ia and/or the nature of asymmetric ejecta itself. \cite{zhang_distribution_2020} conducted statistical simulations using line of sight-dependent Si {\sc ii} velocities parameterized by the velocity range and critical polar angle beyond which the velocity remains relatively constant.
 This parametrization is able to fit the line velocity results from our previous work in \cite{Townsley_2019a} (see Figure 4 in \citealt{zhang_distribution_2020}).
 It was found that the observed distribution cannot be explained with only the distribution implied by the $1.0 \, M_\odot$ progenitor and the assumption of a random line-of-sight.
 Either a separate, less-asymmetric, population or an angular distribution with high Si velocities more constrained to the polar region than found by \citet{Townsley_2019a} was required.

 The asymmetric ejecta in this work closely resembles that of the single run in \cite{Townsley_2019a}.
 Thus, we expect the Si {\sc ii} line velocities from most of our models to resemble the line of sight-dependent model used by \cite{zhang_distribution_2020} to represent those results.
 When comparing the Si {\sc ii} $\lambda$ 6355 velocities from \cite{Townsley_2019a} to the inner Si peak ejection velocities, they are consistent within a couple thousands of km s$^{-1}$ across viewing angles.
 We expect that the spectral line velocity will be connected to the velocity where the outer core-produced Si peaks, for any given viewing angle.
 From the comparison of equatorial profiles of models at a single mass with different He shell masses in Figure \ref{fig:1dprofiles_samemass}, the extent of the core-produced Si does not depend strongly on the He shell thickness.
 However, as seen in both the 2-dimensional ejecta (Figure \ref{fig:2dejecta}) and the comparison among equatorial profiles with different WD masses (Figure \ref{fig:1dprofiles_samedens}), the nature of the asymmetry is sensitive to the WD mass.
 The additional dependence on mass presents the interesting possibility that the overall expected Si velocity distribution may not be just that seen from the $1.0 \, M_\odot$ progenitor.
 Precise analysis of the absorption lines demands radiative transfer calculations, planned for future follow-up work.